olegware/olegcaptcha/README.md

   - Define more possible strings such that brute-force methods become impractical.
 If this, implement a way to display a set number of said strings as to not upset the buffer OR Implement a method to generate a different set of possible strings for every instance of loading the page
   - Handle the JS script logic server-side

-<b>With the changes above, it is still NOT recommended to use this as a sole form of Human verification, except for cases where the limitations of client-side code execuition are well understood</b>
+<b>With the changes above, it is still NOT recommended to use this as a sole form of Human verification, except for cases where the limitations of client-side code execution are well understood</b>